yihdego/react-workshop/curriculum/day1.md

 # React Workshop - Day 1

 ### Intro
   Welcome to the DBC Seattle React Workshop Day 1.
-Throughout this curriculum you will be building a personal web page in order to learn how to break a web page down to it's base building blocks and use React to design a site.
+Throughout this curriculum you will be building a personal web page in order to learn how to break a web page down to it's base building blocks and use React to design a website.

 ## Release 0 - Examine a Component
-  In this release we're going to have you open up the terminal and open the folder called `/react-workshop` with `subl .`
+  In this release let's start by opening up the terminal and open the folder called `/react-workshop` with `atom .`

   Now we are going to be examine a basic component in React!
 Now let's explore what makes up a React Component.